 - They enable gardeners to make better use of limited space.

-We advocate for gardeners to plant seed grown, native species plants of local provenance.
-However, we recognize that gardens reflect individual priorities and respect the decision to plant what works best for each person.
+We advocate for gardeners to plant seed grown, native species plants of local provenance when possible.
+However, we recognize that gardens reflect individual priorities, and we respect the decision to plant what works best for each person.